-The Group's operational risk management framework and governance are fully integrated into the Group's Operational Risk Policy.
-The Policy sets forth a framework for the identification, management, monitoring and reporting on the Group's exposure to this risk.
-This Policy will be reviewed in 2023, with ESG-related matters being in scope for inclusion in the Policy.
+The Group's operational risk management framework and governance are fully integrated into the Operational Resilience Framework.
+The Framework provides a structure for comprehensively identifying, managing, monitoring, and reporting on the Group's exposure to this risk.
+This Framework was updated during the second quarter of 2023 and encompasses operational risk, IT & cyber risk, reputational risk and third-party providers' risk.